callebtc/electronwall/README.md

 # LND whitelist
-An RPC daemon for LND that listens in the background and allows incoming channels from nodes on a whitelist.
+A RPC daemon for LND that listens in the background and allows (whitelist) or denies (blacklist) incoming channels from a list of node public keys.

 ## Install